 - Increased Engine Wear: Using dirty oil can also raise the engine’s operating temperature, which speeds up the engine’s natural ageing process.
 This may result in the engine lasting less time and requiring more expensive repairs or replacements.

 - Reduced Fuel Economy: A poorly operating engine can result in reduced fuel economy.
 You will need to fill up your gas tank more frequently as a result, which will cost you more money.

 - Increased Emissions: An engine that has received poor maintenance may also emit more emissions, which are bad for the environment.

 - Reduced Engine Power and Acceleration: When the oil in the engine is dirty, debris can build up inside the engine and reduce engine power and acceleration.

 - Reduced Engine Protection: In addition to replacing the oil, an oil filter should also be changed.
 If the oil filter is not replaced, it may clog and lose its ability to filter the oil.
 This may result in the buildup of dirt and other debris in the oil, which could harm the engine.

 It’s importance of regular oil to keep in mind that not all cars are created equal, and some might need their importance of regular oil changed more frequently.
 The right oil change schedule for your car should be determined by consulting the owner’s manual or by asking a qualified mechanic.

 Q1.
 Why is it important to change your oil regularly?

-Ans: Oil changes are crucial because it keeps the moving parts of your engine cool and lubricates them.
+Ans: Importance of regular oil changes are crucial because it keeps the moving parts of your engine cool and lubricates them.
 The oil gradually loses its ability to lubricate and cool as a result of contamination from dirt, debris, and engine metal particles.
-By ensuring that the engine always runs with clean oil, regular oil changes can help to maintain the engine’s performance and extend its life.
+By ensuring that the engine always runs with clean oil, importance of regular oil changes can help to maintain the engine’s performance and extend its life.